 University of Missouri Students

-Students should reach out to St. Louis regional recruiter, Michael Gall, who frequently visits with students and community members on the Mizzou campus.
-He can answer questions for those who are interested in applying and learning more about Peace Corps.
+Students should reach out to the regional recruiter, Teagan Barresi, who can answer questions for those who are interested in applying and learning more about Peace Corps.

 More About Peace Corps